rafaelsf80/cloud-pubsub-grpc-android/README.md

 ```

 - **Use OAuth2**, specifying the scopes as described [here](https://developers.google.com/android/guides/http-auth#specifying_scopes).
-You get a token without comprimising security by saving any key inside the apk.
+You get a token without compromising security by saving any key inside the apk.
 The token should be generated as follows:

 ```